kenjdavidson/kenjdavidson.content/page/colophon/implementation.md

 That I've needed to work around (most likely in not the best way) in order to get things how I prefer them.

 When I get a chance, I see myself moving away form Grommet, back to `theme-ui` and regular `styled-components` (or maybe `emotion`).
 We'll see, but at this point the positives don't outweight the negatives.

+### Antd

+With the pain points I've mentioned, I have been researching other frameworks and I will probably try convert [Grommet](https://v2.grommet.io/) to [Antd](https://ant.design/).
+It looks like it's got a much richer set of components - which more importantly contain the functionalty that I'm missing and don't particularly want to write myself into Grommet.

+The page template definitely isn't that difficult to replicate and I've gotten a working system of:

+#### `Posts`

+For writing/blog entries.

+#### `Timelines`

+For resume and education.

+#### `Pages` / `PageSections`

+Providing a method of describing and building pages externally from the `/src/` which I'm hoping to eventually just use as gatsby plugins.